charinev/opnc/processes/docs/components/02_provisioning-certificate-pool.md

 The Provisioning Certificate Pool provides interfaces to exchange Provisioning Certificates between OEMs and EMSPs,under the following workflow: eMSP sends the PCID of a Provisioning Certificate issued by the OEM, and receives its Provisioning Certificate with the corresponding certificate chain.

-OEMs publish their Provisioning Certificates on the pool after their generation, e.g. after the car get manufactured.
-MOs request foreign Provisioning Certificates from the pool by PCID.
+OEMs publish their Provisioning Certificates on the pool after their generation, e.g. after the car get manufactured. eMSPs request foreign Provisioning Certificates from the pool by PCID.

 The PCP communicates with the following actors and services:
  * OEM